comp-pharm/ml-psychs/README.md

 | New data, default hyperparameters, rdkit features, 5-ensemble | auc = 0.955548 |
 | New data, tuned hyperparameters, no added features            | auc = 0.955770 |
 | New data, tuned hyperparameters, rdkit features, 5-ensemble   | auc = 0.963235 |

+## Prediction

+Running predictions on the Broad Institute Drug Repurposing Hub dataset reveals mediocre results.
+The old data had extremely reasonable output from the DRH dataset, top predictions were Dihydroergotamine and Pergolide.
+The new data outputs some reasonable values, but includes several long-chain alcohols as extremely likely candidates.

+TODO: Supplement the new dataset with negatives from the old dataset unlike compounds that are in the new dataset.